Permanent

 Made of Powder Coated Steel

-‘Heart Connection’ portrays the energy between two people, deeply connecting with each other.
+Artist statement: ‘Heart Connection’ portrays the energy between two people, deeply connecting with each other.
 The spiraling shapes come together to form the shape of a heart, indicating two spirits dancing, merging, yet each person remains separate as an individual.
 Crimson red denotes the deepest love.

 RISE